xtech2020/node-activedirectory-1/README.md

 * [underscore] - a utility-belt library for JavaScript that provides a lot of the functional programming support
 * [ldapjs] - A pure JavaScript, from-scratch framework for implementing LDAP clients and servers in Node.js
 * [bunyan](https://github.com/trentm/node-bunyan) - A simple and fast JSON logging module for node.js services
-* [limitpromises](https://github.com/relief-melone/limitpromises) - lightweight module for making sure you only run a limited number of promises at once
+* [limitpromises](https://github.com/relief-melone/limitpromises) - lightweight module for making sure you only run a limited number of promises at once.
+Originally the async library was used instead of limitpromises.
+But as it does not limit how many async calls will be made at once which will make you run into problems if you have very larger AD-Groups (10k+ users)

 Installation
 --------------